-The assessment consists of a written exam (60 minutes) (following §4(2), 1 of the examination regulation).
+It depends on the future pandemic development if the assessment will be in the form of an open-book-exam (Prüfungsleistung anderer Art, SPO § 4 Abs.
+2, Pkt.
+3) or in the form of a written exam (60 minutes) (SPO §4 (2), 1).
 The exam takes place in every semester.
 Re-examinations are offered at every ordinary examination date.